Ks89/angular-cli-skeleton/FILE-STRUCTURE.md

  │ │ ├─app.server.module.ts       * root module of the application (server-side)
  │ │ └─app-routing.module.ts      * routes module of the app SPA
  │ │
- │ ├─styles/                      * root styles (CSS/SCSS) for the entire application (all SPAs) │ │ ├─headings.css               * css file (to show that you can use both css and scss) │ │ ├─loading.scss               * SCSS loading spinner
- │ │ ├─styles.scss                * main SCSS that imports all other SCSS in this directory (loading ad variables) │ │ └─variables.scss             * SCSS variables
- │ │
  │ ├─assets/                      * images, icons and other stuff │ │
  │ ├─environments/                * folder loaded by angular cli depending on dev, prod...